 Jeju Itinerary: Day 1

-The flight duration is just over an hour and there are over hundreds of flights weekly.
+The flight time is just over an hour, and there are hundreds of flights weekly.
 I flew with Eastar Jet and would recommend them if you’re looking for a low-cost airline.

 If you have 5 days in Jeju, it’s best to divide your time between the south (Seogwipo) or the east coast of the island (Seongsan).